 Let’s get into the details about how long it takes to grow potatoes!

 It takes around two months for new potatoes to grow, and three to four months to mature potatoes.
-Some potato varieties tend to mature in as little as three months, while other large and gourmet types need up to four.
+Some potato varieties tend to mature in as little as three months, while large and gourmet types usually need up to four.

-Early season potatoes like Red Norland tend to take 75-85 days to mature to full size.
+Early-season potatoes like Red Norland tend to take 75-85 days to mature to full size.
 Mid-season potato varieties like Yukon Gold take 90-100 days.
-Late-season potato varieties like German butterball take 105-125+ days to mature to full size.
+Late-season potato varieties like German Butterball take 105-125+ days to mature to full size.

 When plants begin to flower, new potatoes may be harvested.
 This can be as early as 7-8 weeks after the seed potatoes are planted if the weather is warm and sunny, or 60 days (or later) during cooler springs.

 Dig around a bit in the soil, raised bed, or potato grow bag to see how things are progressing.
 By day 60, new potatoes will generally be there; they’ll be tiny and delicate.
 Take a few to try out!
 You can harvest a few new potatoes from around the base of each plant and leave the rest to grow into full-sized potatoes.

 “Young new potatoes may be harvested as soon as the plants’ flowers begin to fade.
 You can take a few potatoes at a time while leaving the remaining tubers to grow on.
 To do this, carefully reach down into the potting soil to feel for the tubers.
 Try not to disturb the roots.
 If the potatoes feel as big as an egg, they’re good to go.
 If not, leave them to grow on.”GrowVeg: The Beginner’s Guide to Easy Vegetable Gardening, by Benedict Vanheems